alan-turing-institute/KnowledgeFlows/report/report.md

 Anex secion XXX.

-## Network analysis
+## Network analysis for the period from 2009 to 2018

-## Adjajency matrices

-    * 1997 - 2009 adjacency flow/conn matrix
-    * 2009 - 2008 adjacency flow/conn matrix

 ## Network descriptors

         * Top 5 centrality (flows and connection)